 Under this category, we take the goods with the highest value in terms of annual consumption.
 Usually, it is observed that about 15% to 20% of the inventory items by quantity represent the top 70% to 80% of the yearly consumption cost for a company.
-Thus, A category includes about 20% of the products, which are having an annual consumption value of 70 to 80%.
+Thus, the A category includes about 20% of the products, which have an annual consumption value of 70 to 80%.

 Category B (20% Value 30% Volume)

 Items under this category have medium consumption value and are on the next priority list.
 These items are about 30% of the total inventory items by quantum and represent about 15% to 20% of annual consumption cost.